christos8333/wax-prosemirror/CONTRIBUTING.md

 Ask for feedback generate a Merge Request (Pull Request) from the GitLab interface but do not assign this request to anyone.
 You do this from the Gitlab
 UI on your branch.
 Look at the feedback and alter your branch as necessary.
-To merge with master - generate a merge request (Pull Request) and assign to Jure Triglav.
+To merge with master - generate a merge request (Pull Request).
 You do this from the Gitlab UI on your branch.
 We encourage feedback and discussion from as many people as possible on Merge Requests!

-Before merging all PRs must fulfill these three simple rules:

-1. Before a PR can be merged, it must pass the tests and CI.
-2. Before a PR can be merged, it shouldn't reduce the test coverage.
-3. Bugfixes go in PRs and a bugfix PR shouldn't be merged without a regression test.

 ## Conventional commits